nxp-appcodehub/dm-freemaster-fxls89xxxf-evaluation-gui-firmware/README.md

 - Right click on project and select build to start building the project.

 ### 3.4 Step 4: Perform following board settings (in case you are using FRDM-STBI-A8974 shield board)
-- Since the examples use I2C, Pins 2-3 of SW2 on FRDM-STBI-A8974 should be connected.
+- Since the examples use I2C, Pins 2-3 of SW2 on FRDM-STBI-A8974 or FRDM-STBI-A8971 or FRDM-STBA-A8961 shield board should be connected.
-- Connect pins 1-2 on jumpers J7 and J8 to select I2C0 on FRDM-STBI-A8974 shield board.
+- Connect pins 1-2 on jumpers J7 and J8 to select I2C0 on FRDM-STBI-A8974 or FRDM-STBI-A8971 or FRDM-STBA-A8961 shield board.
 - SW1 Pins 2-3 should be connected to select default operating mode i.e. "ACCEL NORMAL" mode.

 ## 4. Run Example Projects<a name="step4"></a>
-- Connect the chosen example project HW: FRDM-MCXN947 with FRDM-STBI-A8974 or Accel4 click.
+- Connect the chosen example project HW: FRDM-MCXN947 with FRDM-STBI-A8974 or FRDM-STBI-A8971 or FRDM-STBA-A8961 or Accel4 click or Inclinometer4 click.
 - Right click on project and select "Debug As".
 Select MCUXpresso IDE LinkServer (inc. CMSIS DAP) probes.
 - Connect a USB cable between the host PC and the MCU-Link USB port on the target board.
 - Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.